Hummingbird Migration in Pennsylvania

 When should I put up my hummingbird feeders in Pennsylvania?

-Pennsylvania hummingbird enthusiasts should put out hummingbird feeders in late February to attract the earliest arriving migrating hummingbirds.
+Pennsylvania hummingbird enthusiasts should put up hummingbird feeders in mid-April to attract the earliest arriving migrating hummingbirds.

 How long do hummingbirds stay in Pennsylvania?